Language

 Explore how heat could slow down performance for Japan and how climate change is increasing the odds.

-Japan’s next scheduled match has a 95% likelihood of performance-impairing heat, which is 6 percentage points higher due to climate change.
+The next scheduled match for Japan has a 98% likelihood of performance-impairing heat, which is 2 percentage points higher due to climate change.

 All of the group-stage matches that Japan is playing have an above 50% likelihood of performance-impairing heat.
-Within their group, Japan is the 3rd most at risk, with a 91% likelihood on average across their group-stage matches.
+Within their group, Japan is the #3 team most at risk, with a 91% likelihood on average across their group-stage matches.

 Potential routes